royaltm/node-magicklib-native/API.md

   image.write(file[, callback(err, image)])
   image.write([callback(err, buffer)])

-  file: a file to write to (not recommended, uses Magick++ threaded I/O)
+  file: a file to write to (not recommended, uses Magick++ blocking I/O)

   without file or if file == null the result is buffer